openKolibri/klais-16/readme.md

 | WEEE                     | No  (yearly fee)          |

 ## Licence
 The product was designed by Sawaiz Syed for Kolibri who owns the copyright.
-Everything is released under permissive coplyleft licenses, and copies of all licenses are included.
+Everything is released under permissive copyleft licenses, and copies of all licenses are included.

 | Sector        | License      | Verison |
 | ------------- | ------------ | -------:|